pdef/pdef-java/README.md

 assert another.getName().equals(human.getName());
 ```

-Messages tries to be null-safe and return default values for null fields.
+Messages try to be null-safe and return default values for null fields.
 If a null field is a collection or a message then it is initialized to an empty
 object on the first access.
 ```java
 // All getters return the default values when the fields are not present or null.
 Human human = new Human();